SDGforskning/sdg-strings/SDG12_query_action_WoS.md

             OR "agricultur*" OR "cropping system$" OR "agroforest*" OR "agro forest*" OR "aquaculture" OR "fisher*" OR "fish farm*"
             OR
               (
-                ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "service$" OR "analy?is" OR "analy?es" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
+                ("lifecycle$" OR "life-cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "service$" OR "analy?is" OR "analy?es" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
               )
             OR